All Books

 by Ariel Lawhon

-An 18th-century midwife uses her records to solve a shocking murder.
+An 18th-century midwife uses her diary to solve a murder in her town.

 Key Takeaways